gvolpe/nix-config/README.md

 - `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.
 - `install.sh`: the install script.
-- `misc`: cheat-sheets, docs and useful commands.
+- `notes`: cheat-sheets, docs, etc.
-- `scripts`: a few scripts I find useful.
 - `system`: the NixOS configuration, settings for different laptops and window managers.

 ## Programs